henryperkins/docs/documentation/html_handler.py.md

 ### HTMLHandler

 Handler for the HTML language.
+This class provides methods to extract structures, insert documentation, and validate HTML code.

 #### Methods